Exhibition Viewing

-Cultivating meaning and expanding scholarship in this leading-edge field
+Cultivating meaning and expanding scholarship in the psychological sciences

-Our focus is on the lived experience of being human, including the spiritual, exceptional, and body.
-We are guided by and dedicated to offering integral education that honors intellectual excellence, perspective and practice that include spirituality and the body, and the transformative capacities of rigorous inquiry and writing.
-We offer a high quality, online Ph.D. for students in whole-person approaches to psychology.
+Our focus is on the lived experience of being human, including the spiritual, exceptional, and somatic.
+We are guided by and dedicated to offering integral education that honors intellectual excellence, perspective, and practice that include spirituality and the body, and the transformative capacities of rigorous inquiry and writing.
+We offer a high-quality, online Ph.D. for students in whole-person approaches to psychology.

 We offer two concentrations in our doctoral degree to allow you to best explore your felt connection with a diverse, interconnected, and evolving world.